Clinical Guidelines and Reporting Standards

 Find papers and information on vascular credentialing and clinical competencies.

-A multi-specialty effort on best practice for talking points concerning the risks and benefits of using paclitaxel devices.
+A multi-specialty and multi-society coalition developed talking points concerning the risks and benefits of using paclitaxel devices.